Organically Grown

 - Bacillus thuringiensis or Bt, is a bacteria that's naturally found in soil and is certified for use in organic production.
 We use it primarily to control caterpillars that destroy brassicas like cabbage and broccoli.
 It's also used on our solanaceae crops, mainly tomato and eggplant, as well as corn to control a handful of pests.

-- Bacillus Mycoides Isolate J (BmJ), a bacteria that was originally isolated from sugar beet leaves.
-We use this on the foliage of solanaceae, primarily tomatoes, to delay the onset of late blight.
+- Bacillus Mycoides Isolate J (BmJ), is a common and ubiquitous soil organism that was originally isolated from sugar beet leaves.
+We use this on foliage of tomato plants to delay the onset of late blight.

-- Chromobacterium subtsugae, a natural soil-borne bacteria that is used to control Colorado Potato Beetle on solanaceae plants and corn earworm on corn.
+- Chromobacterium subtsugae, a natural soil-borne bacteria that is used to control corn earworm and the European corn borer on corn.

 Fertilizer

-We use only organic (OMRI certified) fertilizers.
-What's available to us and is cost effective changes from year to year, but generally we use some combination of pelleted and composted chicken manure (like the common Espoma product), fish fertilizer (Neptune's Harvest), feather meal as a nitrogen source and potash for potassium.
-We may apply other organic products to amend our soil based on what our soil tests tell us, but we'll always use natural organic products.
+We use only certified organic fertilizers.
+What's available to us and is cost effective changes from year to year, but generally we use some combination of pelleted and composted chicken manure, fish fertilizer, feather meal as a nitrogen source and potash for potassium.
+We may apply other organic products to amend our soil based on what our soil tests tell us.

 Weed control

 We do not use chemical weed control methods (herbicides).
-Weed control is achieved by the use of mulches, either natural mulch like compost, straw, a mulched cover crop, or weed mats/landscape fabric to smother the weeds.
+Weed control is achieved by the use of tillage, mechanical cultivation, crop rotation, terminated cover crop residue and plastic mulch.
 We also make use of silage tarps to germinate then kill any weed seeds prior to sowing the desired crop leaving a clean, stale seedbed.

 Crop selection